abhishekpanigrahi1996/distil-blog/blog.md

 ------

 It might feel natural to think that the better the teacher, the better the distilled student.
-However, a persistent challenge in practice is that a better teacher (a better performing model) does not always yield a better student, possibly due to a “capacity gap” ([Mirzadeh et al. 2019](https://arxiv.org/abs/1902.03393), [Busbridge et al.’24](https://arxiv.org/abs/2502.08606)).
+However, a persistent challenge in practice is that a better teacher (a better performing model) does not always yield a better student Prior work has attributed this to a “capacity gap” ([Mirzadeh et al. 2019](https://arxiv.org/abs/1902.03393),where the student fails to learn from the teacher when the gap is too large, a challenge that is also recently observed in language models [Busbridge et al.’24](https://arxiv.org/abs/2502.08606)).

 ## Faster training with progressive distillation